-The original landmark designation report for Our Lady of Guadalupe Church prepared in 1993 provides a discussion of the property's historical and architectural significance, and has been included as an attachment to this report.
+The original landmark designation report for Our Lady of Guadalupe Church prepared in 1993 provides a discussion of the property's historical and architectural significance and has been included as an attachment to this report.
 This amended report confirms exterior character-defining features and adds interior features to the designation, while providing additional historic context that reflects new scholarship on the church and its environs.
+Historian Tomás F. Summers Sandoval Jr., for example, includes a chapter on Our Lady of Guadalupe Church in his 2013 book, Latinos at the Golden Gate: Creating Community & Identity in San Francisco, which has contributed significantly to the understanding of the church and its surrounding neighborhood.
+Cary Cordova also writes about the Latin Quarter in her 2016 publication, The Heart of the Mission: Latino Art and Politics in San Francisco.
+This historic context draws heavily on the Draft Latinos in San Francisco Historic Context Statement (2018), which gives substantial attention to the history of the Our Lady of Guadalupe Church and the surrounding Latino enclave in North Beach.